Published September 26, 2022. Last Updated 6 months ago

 Karst's stone paper holds a Cradle to Cradle Silver Certification.
 You can recycle their journals by putting them in your Type 2 stream.
 Made from calcium carbonate, this 5.8"x8.3” planner is completely waterproof and friction-free.

-A company dedicated to carbon neutrality (or better), Karst uses carbon offset delivery for every order.
+A company dedicated to carbon neutrality (or better), Karst plants a tree for every order.
 They also have warehouses around the world and choose the shortest possible shipping route for each order to reduce the carbon footprint of their supply chain.

 Head Office: Massachusetts, USA